Beliavsky/Fortran-code-on-GitHub/README.md

 [fortranlib](https://github.com/astrofrog/fortranlib): Collection of personal scientific routines in Fortran

 [Fortran-Library](https://github.com/YifanShenSZ/Fortran-Library): Code for geometry transformations, nonlinear optimization, Fourier transforms, clustering, statistics, mathematics, linear algebra, strings, and chemistry

-[Fortran Logging Library: Flogging](https://github.com/cmacmackin/flogging): provides an easy-to-use interface for logging events and errors in Fortran applications and libraries, by Chris MacMackin.
-Its use and functionality is similar to that of [logging](https://docs.python.org/2/library/logging.html) library in Python.

 [fortran-mongo](https://github.com/dongli/fortran-mongo): MongoDB binding library for Fortran, by dongli